 Current sweeps may be used for destructive testing or current-limit testing.
 For example, an LED’s pulse withstand capability may be tested using a pulsed sweep that extends above the device’s absolute maximum pulsed current.
 This type of testing is supported in two ways – by allowing higher output and capturing the actual current level at the moment of failure and report this current level via a SCPI error message.

-Contact us to request more information and a quote.
+Contact us to request a quote and more information about VEKTREX SMU and current sweep modes.